Forest Hill School: History

 The School attracted press attention with many of its activities in the 1960s.
 In 1962, the School organised a trip to the United States, which the Daily Mirror headlined: 'An Exceptional School ...
 With Exceptional Boys: 76 Ambassadors from London SE23'.
 It was described as "a grammar, technical, commercial, central and modern school – all in one", with one boy quoted as saying "None of the boys would change Forest Hill School for Eton."
-The school also had its own film unit and produced feature-length films including Twenty Four Hundred Pennies (1962) and The Custard Boys (1979) which starred pupils and staff from the school.
+The school also had its own film unit and produced feature-length films including Twenty Four Hundred Pennies (1962) and The Custard Boys (1979), which starred pupils and staff from the school.

 In 2016 the school was forced to cut costs by an annual £1.3M, as funding had been cut as part of a political decision at Westminster.
-The school has since stabilised its financial situation.

 Current

 In 2005 the school was given Performing Arts status for its Drama, Dance, Music and Art courses.
 The school has an Investors in People award, and in October 2021, it became the first school in London to receive the Stonewall School Champion Gold award.